 Partner: Universitas Syiah Kuala, Universitas Lambung Mangkurat, Universitas Mataram, Universitas Pattimura, and University of Colorado, Denver.

-CCR ARI has the goal of enhancing the capacity among Indonesian universities to perform high quality clinical research that addresses the burden of diseases and use of immunizations, and prevents viral and bacterial respiratory illnesses in highly impacted populations including young children, pregnant women, and the elderly.
+CCR ARI has the goal of enhancing the capacity among Indonesian universities to perform high quality clinical research that addresses the burden of diseases and use of immunizations, and prevents viral and bacterial respiratory illnesses in highly impacted populations including young children, pregnant women, and the elderly. - National Center for Sustainable Transportation Technology (NCSTT)

 Lead: Institut Teknologi Bandung (ITB) Partner: Universitas Diponegoro, Universitas Sriwijaya, Universitas Lambung Mangkurat, Institut Teknologi Kalimantan, Universitas Sebelas Maret, Universitas Sam Ratulangi, and Massachusetts Institute of Technology

 NCSTT has the goal of developing advanced technologies for the next generation of electrical vehicles by creating integrated transportation solutions that address technology, policy, infrastructure and planning development in Indonesia.
-This CCR will develop electric vehicle systems and resolve critical issues in Reserved Energy Storage System such thermal management, safety, charging speed, and energy density/capacity of the battery system.
+This CCR will develop electric vehicle systems and resolve critical issues in Reserved Energy Storage System such thermal management, safety, charging speed, and energy density/capacity of the battery system. - Animal Biotechnology and Coral Reef Fisheries (ANBIOCORE)

 Lead: Institut Pertanian Bogor (IPB)